pretix/pretix-docs/docs/topics/gift-cards.md

 If you want to accept another organizer's gift cards in your shops, you will have to ask them to send you an invitation and accept it as described above.
 Either way, it is your own responsibility to handle the exchange of money to offset the transactions between you and the other organizers.
+The export "Gift card redemptions" at :navpath:Organizer → Export: can be helpful with sorting out this exchange of money.

 ### Devaluing gift cards

 Gift cards can be devalued manually.
 This is useful if a customer uses a gift card for a transaction that is not tracked by pretix.
 For example, if you are using a separate point of sale system for selling food and drinks and a customer uses a gift card for a payment at that point of sale, you can track the value of the gift card by subtracting the amount from the gift card manually.
-In order to do so, navigate to [Your organizer] :fontawesome-solid-arrow-right: ":fontawesome-regular-credit-card: Gift cards" and click the gift card in question in the list.
+In order to do so, navigate to :navpath:Your organizer → :fontawesome-regular-credit-card: Gift cards: and click the gift card in question in the list.

 ![Page titled Gift card: gift card code, showing a gift card that has been created through an order with a value of €92.00 and a manual transaction of minus €92.00, leaving the gift card at a value of €0.00.](../assets/screens/gift-cards/devalue.png)